 At its simplest, the solution is to take one’s shoes off and walk barefoot on natural terrain (such as your backyard, parks, the beach, mountain trails) as much as possible.
 By allowing our feet to behave as they evolved to more than 2 million years ago, we can re-strengthen muscles, re-mobilize joints, and replenish nerve supply.
 This will often help resolve many issues common to our feet today (but not common to people who live traditionally barefoot lives).
 However, no true solution is ever a simple one.
 Most of us have spent the majority of our lives conditioning our feet to a very restricted amount of movement.
 You wouldn’t raise an animal in captivity and then expect it to thrive when you release it in the wild with no preparation or transition time.

-In 2015, I started transitioning toward using minimal footwear and walking barefoot.
-You can read a bit on what motivated me to make this change in my post “Giving the Body What It Wants.”
+In 2015, I started transitioning toward using minimal footwear and walking barefoot more often.
 Beginning this journey didn’t end my foot issues immediately or miraculously, but rather it started me on a slow path toward truly resolving them and building strong, resilient feet.
-Today, my feet are healthy, happy, and injury-free.
-Now, I want to help you have feet that feel great, too.
-In my next post, I'll start sharing some ideas on how you can make that happen.
+Today, my body is supported by feet that feel good, and I hope everyone can feel what that’s like.